Since 1975 thousands of students have benefitted from the life-changing educational experience offered at SACI.

 The student body is comprised of students enrolled at US universities and at institutions in other countries.
 In both Fall and Spring, a student can enroll in five classes for a total of 15 credits.
 During these terms advanced students may be eligible to take a directed independent study or traineeship in a design firm, museum, or gallery.
 As part of their classes, SACI students often create artwork for local hospitals and human rights organizations, and restore major art treasures that are a part of Italy’s cultural heritage.
 Outside of class, student volunteers can teach English at elementary schools, serve as English-language museum guides, and assist at human rights agencies.

-In addition to visiting many famous Italian cities over the course of the year, students use a museum pass provided by SACI to visit Florentine museums and historic sites.
+In addition to visiting many famous Italian cities over the course of the year, students visit local Florentine museums and historic sites on numerous academic field trips offered each term.
 Students visit artists’ and designers’ studios, private collections, galleries, art fairs, and theaters.
 They have access to modern and historic art collections, research libraries, and contemporary art museums.

 Academic Year and Semester Abroad Program students enjoy many opportunities to exhibit their artwork in SACI’s two galleries.
 The Academic Year Abroad culminates in a major end-of-year student exhibition which serves as an opportunity for students to display their work also to the Florentine public.